RainMaker1707/LSINF1225-2020-GroupeL31-WishList/README.md

 Application:

-User sign in, mail based primary key, hashed SHA256 password (not for the moment but at the final release) User sign up required infos : compulsory -> mail, pseudo, password
+User sign in, mail based primary key, Bcrypt hashed password (not for the moment but at the final release)

+User sign up required infos : compulsory -> mail, pseudo, password
                               optionals -> photo, address